 Please note: with effect from 6 April 2018, the maximum discount limit increased to £80,900 within the East Riding of Yorkshire Council area.
 Right to buy applications already submitted before this date will not be eligible for the new maximum discount and will still fall under the current maximum discount limit of £78,600.

 The maximum amount of discount will be reviewed annually in accordance with the Consumer Price Index.

 The rate of discount for houses and flats varies according to how long you have been a tenant, and you have to have been a public sector tenant for three years to qualify for the scheme.

 When we receive your completed right to buy application form we will acknowledge receipt within five working days.
 We will then request the information that we need to establish whether you have the right to buy.

-Within four weeks of receiving your application we will send you a notice (RTB2 form) either admitting or denying your right to buy.
+Within four weeks of receiving your application (or 8 weeks if we need to confirm your qualifying period with another authority) we will send you a notice (RTB2 form) either admitting or denying your right to buy.
 If you do not have the right to buy your application will be cancelled.
 If you do have the right to buy, we will then obtain further information which is required to enable us to value your home.
 A valuation officer will have to visit your home, they will telephone you to make an appointment, so please ensure we have your correct telephone number.
 If we have problems contacting you this will delay the process.